First Era of Northern Domination: Background

-Pre-sinification Yue Identity
+Pre-sinicization Yue identity

-Due to the fact that the Han Dynasty did not keep detailed records of the personal and cultural identities of the Yue people, much of the information now known is in relation to their political and governmental roles that the Imperial Han court came into contact with by means of trade and colonization.
+Because the Han dynasty historians did not keep accurate and detailed records of the personal and cultural identities of the Yue people, much of the information now known is in relation to their political and governmental roles that the Imperial Han court came into contact with by means of trade and colonization.

-Those who were referred to as Yue may not have claimed the identity signifier for themselves, so much as that it was a term placed onto them and their culture by outside forces.
-There is not one “Yue” culture as the term encompassed several different groups of people with varying cultural identities that ranged throughout the East Asian mainland and what is now considered the southern Chinese Provinces and Northern Vietnam.
-People native to the southernmost territories were referred to as the “Hundred Yue” which references the numerous different cultures included in this one identity.
+Those who were referred to as Yue may not have claimed the identity signifier for themselves.
+It was a term placed onto them and their culture by outsider forces.
+Since there was not one cohesively defined and unified “Yue” culture, the term encompassed several different groups of people with varying cultural identities that ranged throughout what is now the southern Chinese Provinces and Northern Vietnam.
+The inhabitants indigenous to the southernmost territories of Northern and Central China were referred to as the “Hundred Yue” to allude to the numerous different upland tribal hill cultures that made up the singular Baiyue identity.

 Qin campaigns against Yue kingdoms

-After Qin Shi Huang defeated the state of Chu in 223 BC, Qin dynasty in 221 BC undertook a military campaign against the Baiyue in Lingnan to conquer the territories of what is now southern China and northern Vietnam.
+After Qin Shi Huang defeated the state of Chu in 223 BC, the Qin dynasty in 221 BC undertook a military campaign against the Baiyue in Lingnan to conquer the territories of what is now southern China and northern Vietnam.
 The emperor ordered his armies of five hundred thousand men to advance southward in the five columns to conquer and annex the Yue territories into the Qin empire.
 By 214 BC, Guangdong, Guangxi, and parts of northern Vietnam were subjugated and annexed into the Qin Empire.
 However, Chinese domination was brief and the collapse of the Qin dynasty led the Yue tribes to regain their independence.